MicrosoftDocs/azure-devops-yaml-schema/task-reference/bash-v3.md

 **`arguments`** - **Arguments**<br>
 `string`.
 Optional.
 Use when `targetType = filePath`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Arguments passed to the shell script.
+The arguments passed to the shell script.
 Either ordinal parameters or named parameters.
 <!-- :::editable-content-end::: -->
 <br>